 There are a number of advantages to using a low/no code app platform including ease of use, speed and easy deployment.
 Which one you ultimately decide to go for will be dependent upon your business objectives and also your employees level of technical proficiency.

-We take a look at some of the most popular low code and no code app development platforms in 2019.
+We take a look at some of the most popular low code and no code app development platforms.

 AppyPie is one of the “fastest growing cloud based mobile app development platforms” boasting over 1.5million apps built over the last four years.